Mozambique's Frelimo selects Guebuza loyalist as presidential candidate

 A northerner whose family was involved in the independence struggle, Nyusi graduated as an engineer from a military academy in then-Czechoslovakia in 1990, just before the break-up of the Soviet bloc.

-He served as a senior administrator in Mozambique’s state railways before later becoming defence minister.
+He served as a senior administrator in Mozambique’s state railways before later becoming Defense minister.

 Frelimo has dominated Mozambique politics since the introduction of multiparty politics and a market economy in 1990, repeatedly defeating the main opposition party Renamo, its old foe from the 1975-92 civil war, in one-sided elections.

-Over the last year, the ruling party has faced a renewed armed insurgency from Renamo, whose leader Afonso Dhlakama accuses Guebuza of monopolising economic and political power.
+Over the last year, the ruling party has faced a renewed armed insurgency from Renamo, whose leader Afonso Dhlakama accuses Guebuza of monopolizing economic and political power.

 Since April last year and up to early this year, Renamo partisans carried out raids on police and military posts in parts of central and southern Mozambique and ambushed vehicles on the country’s main north-south highway, killing several dozen people, disrupting traffic and causing cancellations in the country’s tourism industry.